omgnetwork/omgnetwork.github.io/docs/old/block-explorer-using.md

 ## View Transactions
-This procedure displays a list of recent transactions on the OmiseGO Network.
+This procedure displays a list of recent transactions on the OMG Network.

 **Perform these steps**: